UPPMAX/UPPMAX-documentation/docs/software/cram.md

 Biological data is being produced at a higher rate each day, and it is a challenge to store it all somewhere

 The bioinformatics community is trying to keep up with the growing data amounts, and new file formats is part of this evolution.
-The BAM format was a huge success due to its ability to compress aligned reads by ~50-80% of their original sise, but even that is not sustainable in the long run.
+The BAM format was a huge success due to its ability to compress aligned reads by ~50-80% of their original size, but even that is not sustainable in the long run.

 CRAM is a new program that can compress SAM/BAM files even more, which makes it suitable for long-term storage.
 We think this format will become more common, and that it will be supported by most tools, like the BAM format is today.